 The officers shall be elected at the membership meeting held in March.

 The term of office shall be one year or until their successors have been elected and assume office.

+The incoming Board will be invited to attend the April and May Board Meetings as non-voting observers.

-Newly elected officers shall assume office on June 1 of the school year in which they are elected or, if elected outside the normal cycle due to extraordinary circumstances, immediately.
+Newly elected officers shall assume office after being sworn in at the end of the May Boosters Meeting of the school year in which they are elected or, if elected outside the normal cycle due to extraordinary circumstances, immediately.
+The outgoing Treasurer will continue to participate in Board activities with the new Treasurer until the end of the fiscal year.

 Section 3.
 Limits of Term